 Once you have that knowledge, however, technology can help you out.
 Trail cameras are a perfect example – if you don’t know what you’re doing they’re not going to do much for you, but used properly they can eliminate a lot of frustration and vastly improve your hunt.

 The concept behind a trail camera is simple.
-It’s a camera and control unit that can be set up to cover an area, then left behind.
+It’s a camera and control unit that setting up to cover an area, then left behind.
 The control unit automatically takes photos depending on how it’s set up, and the hunter can return at intervals to find out what’s been snapped.
 They’ve actually been around for a long time – since the late 19th century.
 Similar to the Altimeter Watch, the modern Trail Camera never really caught on until technology started to advance over the last couple of decades.

-Early cameras had to be loaded with plates and could only take a single shot.
+Early cameras had loaded with plates and could only take a single shot.
 They also needed a flash to take pictures at night, and these – either using a pan of explosive flash powder or a high-intensity lamp – would instantly panic any animals for hundreds of yards in every direction.
 Because of the response time of the cameras you’d be lucky to get a snap of the animal’s rear as it raced away.
 Trigger mechanisms – usually a tripwire – were also unreliable, and if an animal got tangled in the wire it could even wreck the equipment.
 While these cameras could take useful pictures there was a real risk that they’d frighten the wildlife away for weeks – or for good.
 That’s not the case any more and there are many great uses for trail cameras in wildlife management.

 Modern camera technology changes all that: